“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Categories: Computing, Undergradute

 Connecting to the internet from public hotspots is commonplace.
 Cafes, libraries, shopping malls, and even hospitals all have public Wi-Fi or Wi-Fi hotspots that allow us to stay connected.
 However, these hotspots are open to abuse, and it doesn't take much for an experienced hacker to use them to access your data.
-A VPN helps stop hackers and scammers in their tracks, and you don't need to have completed numerous computing courses to learn how to use one.
+The benefits of VPN are it helps stop hackers and scammers in their tracks, and you don't need to have completed numerous computing courses to learn how to use one.

-VPNs can be installed on numerous devices including mobile phones, laptops and tablets.
+Another benefit of VPNs is that they can be installed on numerous devices including mobile phones, laptops and tablets.
 Running a VPN before using a public hotspot makes online transactions much safer, including internet banking and paying bills.
 However, some websites can detect VPN usage and won't work with them switched on, Netflix is one such example (although the best VPNs work continuously to find ways around the blocks).

-It's not just when you are out and about in Manchester and the North West either, if you travel aboard a VPN helps you safely keep up with news and events at home.
+It's not just when you are out and about in Manchester and the North West either, if you travel aboard VPN protection helps you safely keep up with news and events at home.
 If you have shared student accommodation with shared Wi-Fi, it makes that more secure as well.
 Your computer science engineering coursework might not seem like something worth stealing, but other information you regularly pass over an internet connection may be useful to someone.
 It is essential to find the right VPN for your needs, take advantage of free trials and read customer reviews.
-If you are interested in finding out more about how VPNs work, take a closer look at the computing courses available at the University of Bolton.
+If you are interested in finding out more about how VPN protection works and the benefits of VPN, take a closer look at the computing courses available at the University of Bolton.

 No courses found